gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 With 50+ transitive dependencies per project on average, your attack surface is massive compared to what appears in your requirements file.

-Now let's build your defense strategy, starting with your own code.
+Start your defense strategy with your own code.

 ## Secure Your Own Code First

-Supply chain attacks don't come only from external dependencies.
+Supply chain attacks do not come only from external dependencies.
 Your own code can create the entry points.
 A hardcoded PyPI token in your source code, once pushed to a repository, gives an attacker everything they need to compromise your account and publish malicious packages under your name.
 Beyond secrets, common security bugs hide in everyday code patterns that look fine during code review, and humans miss these under time pressure.
-Catching them automatically with a linter is the first layer of defense.
+Catching them with a linter is the first layer of defense.

 ### The Forever Secret

 A leaked credential is the starting point for many supply chain compromises.
 An exposed PyPI token lets an attacker publish backdoored versions of your packages.
 An exposed database URL lets them exfiltrate data.
-Yet this pattern is depressingly common:
+Yet this pattern is
+common:

 ```python
 # Bad: secrets in code live forever in git history